Rigorous derivation of the full primitive equations by the scaled Boussinesq equations with rotation: Introduction

-Throughout this paper,~the initial data can be stated in two ways.~The solutions of system~(\ref{eq:ptv})~and system~(\ref{eq:ptl})~satisfy the same symmetry condition~(\ref{eq:eve}),~so does the initial data~$(u_0,\r_0)=(v_0,w_0,\r_0)$.~Owing to this fact,~it follows from divergence-free condition of initial data that~$w_0$~is uniquely determined as for any~$(x,y) \in M$~and~$z \in (-1,1)$.~Hence both statements ``initial data~$(v_0,w_0,\r_0)$'' and ``initial data~$(v_0,\r_0)$'' are used,~where~$w_0$~is uniquely determined by~(\ref{eq:yxi})~for the latter case.
+Subsequently, the global strong solution to the primitive equations was naturally studied in the cases of partial dissipation.~More details on these cases can be found in the work of Cao-Titi\cite{ct2012},~Fang-Han\cite{dy2020},~Li-Yuan\cite{li2022},~and Cao-Li-Titi\cite{cc2014,jl2014,es2016,cc2017,es2020}.~We remark that the inviscid primitive equations is known to be ill-posed in Sobolev spaces\cite{mr2009,dh2016},~and its smooth solutions may develop singularity in finite time\cite{cc2015,tk2015,si2021}.~However,~the local well-posedness of the inviscid primitive equations can be established under the assumption of initial data belonging to the space of analytic function (see, \eg, \cite{ku2011,te2022}).

-Now we are to state the main results of this paper.~Firstly,~assuming that the initial data~$(v_0,\r_0) \in H^1(\O)$.~Using this assumption condition,~it deduces from~(\ref{eq:yxi})~that~$(v_0,w_0,\r_0) \in L^2(\O)$,~which implies the system~(\ref{eq:ptv}) with the boundary and initial conditions~(\ref{ga:are})-(\ref{ga:vew})~and symmetry condition~(\ref{eq:eve})~has a global weak solution~$(v_\e,w_\e,\r_\e)$.~For this case,~we have the following strong convergence theorem.
+Now we are to state the main result of this paper.
+Suppose that initial data $(v_0,\r_0) \in H^2(\O)$.
+Then from (\ref{eq:yxi}) it follows that $(v_0,w_0,\r_0) \in H^1(\O)$.
+By the similar argument as Lions-Temam-Wang \cite[Part IV]{rt1992}, there exists a unique local strong solution $(v_\e,w_\e,\r_\e)$ to (SBE) with (\ref{ga:are})-(\ref{eq:eve}).
+Denote by $T^*_\e$ the maximal existence time of the local strong solutions to (SBE).
+Let Subtracting (FPE) from (SBE), then difference function $(V_\e,W_\e,\g_\e,P_\e)$ satisfies the following system defined on~$\O \times (0,T^*_\e)$.
+For this case, we have the following strong convergence theorem.

-\begin{theorem} Given a periodic function~$(v_0,\r_0) \in H^1(\O)$~such that Suppose that~$(v_\e,w_\e,\r_\e)$~is an arbitrary weak solution of the system~(\ref{eq:ptv})~on the time interval~$[0,\infty)$,~and that~$(v,w,\r)$~is the unique strong solution of the system~(\ref{eq:ptl})~on the time interval~$[0,\infty)$,~with the same boundary and initial conditions~(\ref{ga:are})-(\ref{ga:vew})~and symmetry condition~(\ref{eq:eve}).~Let Then,~for any~$T>0$,~we have the a priori estimate for any~$\e \in (0,1)$,~where and~$C$~is a positive constant that does not depend on~$\e$.~As a result,~we have the following strong convergences and the rate of convergence is of the order~$O(\e)$. \end{theorem}
+\begin{theorem} Given a periodic function pair $(v_0,\r_0) \in H^2(\O)$ with $\dz{\nh \d v_0}=0$.
+Denote by $(v_\e,w_\e,\r_\e)$ and $(v,\r)$ the unique local strong solution of (SBE) subject to (\ref{ga:are})-(\ref{eq:eve}) and the unique global strong solution of (FPE) corresponding to (\ref{ga:pare})-(\ref{eq:peve}), respectively.\\ (i) For any $T>0$, there exists a small positive constant $\e(T)=\frac{2\l_0}{3\sqrt{\ma{M}_4(T)}}$ such that (SBE) has a unique strong solution $(v_\e,w_\e,\r_\e)$ on the time interval $[0,T]$, and that the following estimate holds for every $\e \in (0,\e(T))$, where both $\ma{M}_4(t)$ and $\ma{M}_5(t)$ are the nonnegative continuously increasing functions that do not depend on $\e$;\\ (ii) As a consequence, we have the following strong convergences and the convergence rate is of the order $O(\e)$. \end{theorem} \begin{remark} (i) The convergence results in Theorem \ref{th:b12} imply a rigorous justification of hydrostatic approximation.~In other words, (FPE) can be obtained by replacing the vertical momentum equation in (SBE) with the hydrostatic approximation